daddinuz/watchdog/README.md

  * log every usage of heap memory while the program is running.

 This allows, with a small overhead over performances, to maintain the whole "history" of the dynamic memory usage, that can be analyzed in a separate stage.
-At this point one can freely analyze the "history" by itself.
-Alternatively [watchdog analyzer](https://github.com/daddinuz/watchdog_analyzer "watchdog_analyzer") can be used to ease this task.
+At this point one can freely analyze the "history" by itself, alternatively [watchdog analyzer](https://github.com/daddinuz/watchdog_analyzer "watchdog_analyzer") can be used to ease this task.

 ### How to integrate?

 Watchdog is designed to be integrated simply into the existing code.
 One should just include "watchdog.h" instead of "stdlib.h" into the files that need to be traced.

-Watchdog does not trace external libraries.
-It only traces those ones in which it is included.
+Watchdog does not trace external libraries, it only traces those ones in which it is included.

 ### How to turn it off?